rondale-sc/run_with_it_redux/_posts/2013-09-16-transient-attributes-with-fabrication.md

 While writing a cucumber feature last week I found myself needing to assert on the count of a given associated model.
 The feature looked a bit like this (domain has been changed for clarity):
 {% gist 6588523 transient_feature.feature %}

 Unfortunately, we do not have the ability to tell the fabricator how many authors we'll need directly on the model, so the above feature won't work.

 To get it to work we can head on into the fabricator file for `Article`.
-We'll use `transient_attributes` to hold our `authors_count` temporarily, then we'll use it on an after create to create the proper number of authors.
+We'll use `transient_attributes` to hold our `authors_count` temporarily, then we'll use an before create to ensure the proper number of authors.
 {% gist 6588551 transient_fabrciator.rb %}